OndrejLosensky/SpotifyAPI/Readme.md

 ### Display data about artists with this simple app

-This is unfinished project, where you can display information about artists from Spotify
+This is unfinished project, where you can display information about artists from Spotify.
+Other links for playlists etc do not work yet.
+Also I want to re-do it to React.js

 Made with plain JavaScript using official SpotifyApi.